isabella232/mobile-services.zh-Hant/help/ios/analytics-main/video-qs.md

 [ADBMobile mediaOpenWithSettings:mediaSettings callback:nil];

 // You are now ready to play the video, for example, [movieViewController.moviePlayer play];
-// Note the the mediaPlay, mediaStop and mediaClose methods are called in the
+// Note the mediaPlay, mediaStop and mediaClose methods are called in the
 // event handlers described in the next section
 ```